grantwinney/blog/content/posts/records-classes-and-equality-in-csharp/index.md

 }
 ```

-Standard class that implements `IEquatable<T>` and overrides equality operators

 I don't know how everyone else likes to do it, but I tend to define equality in just one of the methods, and then have the other ones call it.
 It keeps the code more DRY, and more easily updated later on if needed.

 Now if we create a couple of trains and test to see if they're equal, they are: